 a) The Deputy Vice-Chancellor (Academic) takes into account the recommendation of the Institutional Partnerships Committee and decides whether to approve the proposed partner institution.

-b) The Deputy Vice-Chancellor (Academic) advises the Executive Dean of the decision.
+b) The Deputy Vice-Chancellor (Academic) advises the Head of School of the decision.

-c) If the decision is positive, the Executive Dean or nominee arranges for the development of a Memorandum of Understanding with the partner institution (if not already in place).
+c) If the decision is positive, the Head of School arranges for the development of a Memorandum of Understanding with the partner institution (if not already in place).

 3. Accreditation process